sapling-data/loki-javascript-client/docs/introduction/get-started.md

  -> /Users/<USER>/Documents/GitHub/loki-dev-client <USER>@<MACHINE_NAME> loki-dev-client
 ```
 ### Access the library in your project
 Now that you've built the library and made it accessible, you can start using `loki-javascript-client` to develop your project. **In your project**, run the command `npm link @sapling-data/loki-javascript-client`.
 This will connect the `/dist` folder in the cloned `loki-javascript-client` repository to the `node_modules` directory in your project.
 Now you will be able to use the library just like a normal NPM package.

-This is a test.
+Importing the library into your project using ES import syntax will look similar to the following:

+`import Loki from '../loki-javascript-client/dist/umd-bundle.js'`

+**or**

+`import Loki from '../node_modules/@sapling-data/loki-javascript-client/dist/es-bundle'`

 ## Available formats
 `loki-javascript-client` is currently available in UMD and ESM formats.
+These are accessible at `/dist/umd-bundle.js` (UMD) and `/dist/es-bundle.js` (ESM).

 We recommend using the UMD version for developing Node projects (including scripting, REST APIs with Express, or any code that is intended to be run on a server) and the ESM version for code that will run in a browser (Vue, React, or other client-side frameworks/apps).
-###